-The independent reviews included recommendations for ARGA to take on two new functions: audit committee supervision and actuarial monitoring.
-The timetable for taking on these functions is dependent on the results of Government consultation and remains uncertain.
+The Government's consultation includes recommendations for ARGA to take on two new functions: audit committee supervision and actuarial monitoring.
+The timetable for taking on these functions is dependent on the results of the consultation, and remains uncertain.
 Any new functions will require policy support from the Regulatory Standards division and the Supervision division will be responsible for supervision and monitoring activities.